liftbridge-io/liftbridge/documentation/concepts.md

 Note that in order for the controller to make progress, a quorum (majority) of the brokers must be running.

+Controller is also referred to as "metadata leader" in some contexts.

 ## Message Envelope